YetAnotherNerd/whatlastgenre/README.md

 ##### vaqueries option
 Search for all artists if there is no albumartist on albums with various artists.
-This will make queries for va-albums without albumartist take significantly longer, but yields more results.
+This will make queries for va-albums without an albumartist take significantly longer, but yields more results.
 (Default: `True`) See `various` score option below.